 The winery is located in the municipality of Hochheim in the German Rheingau wine growing region.
-The Sudeten German family had been growing wine in the southern Moravian town of Untertannovitz since 1648, before emigrating to Hochheim after the war in 1945.
-Franz Künstler ran other wineries in Hochheim for 15 years, before he finally became self-employed in 1965.
-Since 1988, the company is run by his son Gunter.
-In 1996, the winery Privy Council Aschrott was purchased with 12 hectares of vineyards.
-The vineyards cover 37 hectares of vineyards in the Hochheim individual layers Domdechaney
+The Sudeten German family had been growing wine in Untertannovitz in Southern Moravia since 1648 before emigrating to Hochheim after the war in 1945.
+Franz Künstler managed other wineries in Hochheim for 15 years before he finally became self-employed in 1965.
+Since 1988 the business has been run by his son Gunter.
+In 1996, the Geheimrat Aschrott Erben winery was acquired with 12 hectares of vineyards.
+These wines are marketed with their own label.

-, After gentle pressing, the musts for the white wines are fermented cool and slowly in or stainless steel containers, depending on the location.
-The Rieslings from the prime locations are also bottled in large format bottles up to 18 liters.
-The red wines ripen after maceration for a year in large and small wooden barrels and are marketed after a further year of bottle storage.
+After gentle pressing, the musts for the white wines are fermented cool and slowly in or stainless steel containers, depending on the location.
+The Rieslings from the top sites are also bottled in large format bottles of up to 18 litres.
+The red wines mature for one year in large and small wooden barrels after maceration and are marketed after a further year of bottle storage.
 Bottle-fermented sparkling wines are also produced.
 Around 310,000 bottles of wine are bottled annually.
 The winery is a member of the VDP (Verband deutscher Prädikatsweingüter) and Gens de Metier.